Connect-Lab-Technion/Connect-Lab-Technion.github.io/_research/research-Passivity.md

-Over the last few decades, many engineering systems have become much more complex, as networked systems and large-scale systems turned common, and “system-ofsystems” evolved into a leading design methodology.
+Over the last few decades, many engineering systems have become much more complex, as networked systems and large-scale systems turned common, and “system-of-systems” evolved into a leading design methodology.
 To address the ever-growing complexity of systems, many researchers suggested various component-level tools that guarantee system-level properties.
 One important example of such a notion is passivity, which can be informally stated as